kashishpandey/CS510-VideoGameAnalysis/README.md

 How to run program:
 - download the zip file
-- open the midterm project folder
+- open the vg_analysis project folder
 - open MidtermProject.Rproj in r studio
-- run vg_analysis.Rmd or vg_analysis.R
+- run vg_analysis.Rmd
-* note that it may take a few minutes to run all the models towards the bottom of the code because of model complexity
+* Please note that it may take a few minutes to run all the machien learning models towards the end of the code because of model complexity (specifically random forest may take the longest)

 Dataset: https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings